 What Is a Dividend?

-One of the clearest benefits of owning a prosperous business is that you get to enjoy your share of profits the firm generates.
-Whether it's a private family company you started from nothing or stock in a multi-national conglomerate that you hold in a brokerage or retirement account, when an enterprise decides to send some of its after-tax income to you in the form of a check or direct deposit, this is called a dividend.
+The best benefit of owning shares in a prosperous business is the possibility of enjoying a portion of the profits the organization generates.
+Whether it's a private family company or stock in a multinational conglomerate, when an enterprise decides to send some of its after-tax income to you, you've received a dividend.

 The Importance of Dividends